whoislimshady/30-days-of-code-hackerank/README.md

-# hashtable
+data structures and algo
-this is a example of a most important data structure and algorithm so use it d
+these are my code of ds and algo use if you need